anaderi/lhcb_trigger_ml/README.md

 IPython can be installed via pip as well
 <pre>sudo pip install ipython</pre>

-To download te repository, clone it
+To download the repository, clone it with git
 <pre>git clone https://github.com/anaderi/lhcb_trigger_ml.git</pre>

 To run IPython, there is shell script: IpythonWorkflow/runIpython.sh